ibm-cloud-docs/account/faqs-account.md

 You can create an account by [registering](/registration){: external} your email address.
 For identity verification, a credit card is required when you create a new account.
 New accounts are created as Pay-As-You-Go accounts, except purchased subscriptions.
 For more information, see [Account types](/docs/account?topic=account-accounts).

+Feature codes aren't supported in some countries.
+For more information, see [personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).
+{: note}

+## Why is my credit card not authorized when I am creating an account?
+{: #authorize-account}
+{: faq}

+A credit card is required to create a new {{site.data.keyword.Bluemix_notm}} account unless you have a subscription or feature code.
+In many cases, a credit card isn't accepted because your credit card issuer didn't authorize it.
+For more information about issues with credit card authorization, see [Credit Card error messages](/docs/billing-usage?topic=billing-usage-cc-error-messages).

 ## How do I get help with issues with creating an account?
 {: #account-error}
 {: faq}